Table of Contents

 Accessibility Funding for Sensory-Friendly Training in Canada

-Importantly, several provinces and territories in Canada also offer training-specific grants to help employers and organizations upskill their staff in creating sensory-friendly and inclusive environments and experiences.
+In addition, several provinces and territories in Canada also offer training-specific grants to help employers and organizations upskill their staff in creating sensory-friendly and inclusive environments and experiences.

 Province/Territory | Training Grant Program and Link |